google-deepmind/mujoco/doc/XMLreference.rst

 :at:`limited`: :at-val:`[false, true, auto], "auto"`
    This attribute specifies if the joint has limits.
 It interacts with the range attribute below.
 If this attribute is "false", joint limits are disabled.
 If this attribute is "true", joint limits are enabled.
-If this attribute is "auto", joint limits will be enabled if range is defined and disabled otherwise.
+If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, joint limits will be enabled if range is defined.
 :at:`solreflimit`, :at:`solimplimit`
    Constraint solver parameters for simulating joint limits.
 See :ref:`CSolver`.
 :at:`solreffriction`, :at:`solimpfriction`